WissalTa98/CampEase-App/README.md

 # CampEase
-CampEase Tunisia is a web application designed to enhance users' camping experiences by providing comprehensive features for exploring and reserving camping events, offering feedback on camp locations, and managing camping products.
+CampEase Tunisia is a web application designed with a robust microservice architecture to enhance users' camping experiences by providing comprehensive features for exploring and reserving camping events, offering feedback on camp locations, and managing camping products.
+Leveraging microservices allows for modularization and scalability, ensuring seamless performance even as demands grow.
 Our platform aims to offer a seamless experience for users, enabling them to discover exciting camping opportunities and optimize their outdoor adventures.

 ## Features
 ### For Normal Users